Audio Cassette Tape Repair

 Audio Cassette Repair Pricing

 The following pricing includes GST.
-Pricing is correct at 11th September 2017 (E&OE) and are subject to change without notice.
+Prices are correct at 15th October 2018 (E&OE) and are subject to change without notice.

 Repair may necessitate the transfer of the tape into a new cassette shell.
 If required, this is included in the following pricing.